semanticClimate/ai-automated-literature-review/outline.md

 The writing tooling has not yet been selected.

-## About: Orientation and learning points
+## Orientation and learning points

 ## A literature review question?